-Retail administrations rise for the second consecutive year while large retail CVAs experienced a seven-fold increase Bookmark has been added
+Retail administrations rise for the second consecutive year while large retail CVAs experienced a seven-fold increase has been added to Bookmarks.

 Retail administrations rise for the second consecutive year while large retail CVAs experienced a seven-fold increase